rayonnant-ai/aicc/README.md

 For more details on this test, see the [article](ladenknightstour/article.md) and the [prompt](ladenknightstour/prompt.md).

+### 9. Towers of Annoy (`towersofannoy/`)

+**Task:** Write a Python 3.10 client that plays a two-player adversarial variant of the Towers of Hanoi.
+Hero moves a disk; Villain must immediately move that same disk to an adjacent tower (or pass if no legal move).
+Hero's budget is `2^m + 1` moves — barely more than the `2^m - 1` solo optimum, so almost any wasted move loses.
+Round-robin tournament with penalty-shootout matchups: up to 5 rounds (+ sudden death), 2 simultaneous games per round with hero/villain roles swapped.
+Round configs grow from 4 towers / 3 disks up to 12 towers / 7 disks.
+First tournament with 8 bots (GLM 5.1 and Kimi K2.6 joining).

+**Results:**
+- **Gemini (Pro 3.1):** 15 points (1st).
+Won all 5 matchups undefeated.
+The only bot to implement adversarial search: minimax with alpha-beta, iterative deepening, and cycle detection.
+Only bot to win hero games against a functioning villain.
+- **Kimi (K2.6):** 10 points (shared 2nd).
+One-ply lookahead with villain-pass bonus.
+Beat the non-responsive bottom half but never solved a hero game against a functioning villain; all its hero wins were forfeits.
+- **Grok (Expert 4.2):** 10 points (shared 2nd).
+Identical record to Kimi (3W/1L/1D, 39% hero, 87% villain).
+Same one-ply lookahead design, different heuristic.
+- **ChatGPT (GPT 5.3):** 4 points.
+Bug: `break` on any `MATCHUP` message exited the main loop after the first matchup, forfeiting the remaining four.
+- **Nemotron (3 Super):** 2 points.
+Defined a full `make_move()` method with hero and villain strategies — but the main loop never called it.
+Zero moves sent all tournament.
+- **GLM (5.1):** 1 point.
+Crashed on the first server message (`ROUND {n}` only has 2 tokens, but the handler read `parts[2]`/`parts[3]`).
+Its 1 point came from a 10-10 forfeit draw with Nemotron.
+- **Claude (Opus 4.7):** DNF.
+Work fragmented across multiple `Continue`-required subsessions; `claude.py` ended the day empty.
+- **MiMo (V2-Pro):** DNF.
+Same failure mode; `mimo.py` empty.

+51% of all 136 games in the tournament were decided at zero hero moves, forfeit-out before a single move was played.
+For more details on this test, see the [article](towersofannoy/article.md) and the [prompt](towersofannoy/prompt.md).

 ## Medal Tally

 | Challenge | Gold | Silver | Bronze |